christensenacademy/christensen-academy/modules/beginning-java/textpages/primitive-types.md

 * int: 32 bits [-2,147,483,648, 2,147,483,647]
 * long: 64 bits [-9,223,372,036,854,775,808, 9,223,372,036,854,775,807]

 Make sure you always choose a type you're sure will be big enough.
-If, for example, you were to use an `int` to store the value of the current U.S. national debt, it wouldn't be large enough, and you would get very strange, unpredictable results. **Note:** You really shouldn't be storing money using an int in the first place unless you don't care about cents.
+If, for example, you were to use an `int` to store the value of the current U.S. national debt, it wouldn't be large enough, and you would get very strange, unpredictable results. **Question:** What data type should we use for currency?
+This is actually a tricky question...

 Believe it or not, but some numbers are even too big to even fit in a `long`.
 [Project Euler](http://projecteuler.net/) often presents problems that stretch the limits of modern computers.
 Sometimes this involves working with really, really large numbers.